chefsteph9/IncomeTaxCalculator/README.md

 * Take note of the URL for the API and put the base url in the appsettings file in the IncomeTaxCalculator.MAUI project.
 It will be in this format: https://localhost:{portNumber}/api/IncomeTaxCalculator/
 * Select IncomeTaxCalculator.MAUI as the startup project.
 * Run the MAUI project

+If you want to edit the tax bands, you can do so via the APIs swagger page.
+In the future I will add a UI to be able to modify the tax bands.